TimboKZ/Rammy/README.md

 Creates a module `.rammyrc.json` in the specified directory.
 If no directory is specified, current directory is used.
 The name should be command-line friendly, e.g. `latex-common`.

-You only need to create a new Rammy module if you want to define some new templates or inputs.
+You only need to create a new Rammy module if you want to define some new templates or snippets.

 ------------